BravoNatalie/account-abstraction-erc4337/README.md

 PS.: Foundry solidity scripts for zksync does not work 100%, therefore the `ts-scripts` was created.

+### Ethereum implementation

+The account abstraction implementation includes the following features:
+- Ownable
+- ECDSA Signature
+- Execute a sequence of transactions
+- Deposit to entry point
+- Withdraw deposit

+### ZkSync Era implementation

+The account abstraction implementation is straightforward with the following features:
+- Ownable
+- ECDSA Signature

 ## TODO
 - [ ] add paymaster logic
 - [ ] add spend threshold